Choosing a Retaining Wall Material for Pittsburgh Terrain

 - Easier future repairs if needed

-At Dirt Works, we install all types of retaining walls and can help you choose the right material for your specific situation.
+Dirt Works installs retaining walls of every type across Pittsburgh's South Hills and can help you choose the right material for your slope, soil, and budget.
 Contact us for a consultation and estimate.